jecki/DHParser/documentation_src/manuals/03_transform.rst

-While the transformations with parameters in transformation table look like functions calls where the first argument is missing, they are actually calls to the transformation_factory decorator that returns a partial function where all arguments are fixed execpt the "paths"-argument at the beginning of the argument sequence.
+While the transformations with parameters in transformation table look like functions calls where the first argument is missing, they are actually calls to the transformation_factory decorator that returns a partial function where all arguments are fixed except the "paths"-argument at the beginning of the argument sequence.
 However, transformation functions with parameters can still be called like regular functions, if the first parameter is given.
 In this case the ``transformation_factory``-decorator simply passes the